votem/chekov/README.md

 ## Setup

-To use chekov a bot must first be configured in your Slack workspace.
+To use Chekov a bot must first be configured in your Slack workspace.
 More information on setting up Slack bots can be found [here](https://api.slack.com/bot-users).

 Once that is complete, create a new environment file by coping the example